 Adam has a particular interest in knees, shoulders, and sports injuries.
 He prides himself on delivering evidence based treatment, and believes in using effective manual therapy alongside patient-specific rehabilitation to ensure fast and lasting injury relief.

-BSc (Hons) Physiotherapy, PGCert Sports Physiotherapy, MCSP, HCPC.
+BSc (Hons) Physiotherapy, MSc Sports Physiotherapy, MCSP, HCPC.

 BSc (Hons) Physiotherapy, MCSP, HCPC